ncri/ajaxify_rails/README.md

 Automatically makes your app loading content in the background via ajax.

 Works by turning all internal links into ajax links that trigger an update of the page's content area.
-Also form submission are automatically turned into ajax requests.
+Also form submissions are automatically turned into ajax requests.

 Features: